tayponghee/2-player-FPGA-battleship-game/README.md

 - 3 Wires

 # 2 Player FPGA battleship game, made for Xilinx, using Verilog.
-- The game is ran on 2 simulataneous FPGAs using the UART communication protocol
+- The game is ran on 2 simultaneous FPGAs using the UART communication protocol
 - Players would begin the game by playing rock paper scissors to determine the attack order
 - Players would then be given the option to select the position and rotations of each ship using the mouse
 - Once ready, the attacking player would begin.
 If the bomb hits the enemy ship, they would be allowed to continue bombing, else it switches to the other player.